 For the most part, this process is the same as any other blog post.
-You can use a source like Google Keyword Planner or Ahrefs Free Keyword Generator to find good keywords to naturally integrate into your post.
-But, with recipe SEO, using long tail keywords has specific advantages.
+You can use a source like Google Keyword Planner or Ahrefs Free Keyword Generator to find well-targeted keywords to naturally integrate into your post.
+But, with recipe SEO, using long-tail keywords has specific advantages.

-Often when individuals search recipes, they’re very specific about what they want.
+Often when individuals search for recipes, they’re very specific about what they want.
 People rarely type “chicken recipes.”
-Rather, they search for something like, “Keto crockpot chicken recipe.”
-So, when you prioritize using long tail keywords that are much more specific like the latter example, you’ll gain a lot more web traffic!
+Rather, they search for something like a “Keto crockpot chicken recipe.”
+So, when you prioritize using long-tail keywords that are much more specific like the latter example, you’ll gain a lot more web traffic!
 You won’t get lost in the noise of all the other chicken recipes, but you’ll reach the exact home cooks that are looking for you.

 Create engaging titles and meta descriptions.

-Titles and meta descriptions are the content that appears on a search engine result page.
+Titles and meta descriptions are the content that appears on a search results page.
 It’s the engaging hook that pulls readers in.
 Or, it’s the summary that confirms to the user your content is what they’re looking for.

 This structured data will make sure you capture the right audience.
-Additionally, a well thought-out title and meta description will help Google classify your blog posts and direct them to the appropriate searchers.
+Additionally, a well-thought-out post title and meta description will help Google classify your blog posts and direct them to the appropriate searchers.
 Just watch for length!
 There is limited space on the SERPs, so you’ve got to accomplish a lot with a little space.
 Keep it short and sweet.